 G. Conflict of Interest

-DCLS personnel shall not allow their private interests, whether personal, financial, spiritual, or of any other sort to conflict or appear to conflict with their professional duties or responsibilities.
+DCLS personnel shall not allow their private interests, whether personal, financial, religious, or of any other sort to conflict or appear to conflict with their professional duties or responsibilities.
 DCLS Personnel must avoid conflicts of interest as more particularly set out in the DCLS Conflict of Interest Policy.

 Personnel are prohibited from participating in or initiating intimate or sexual relationships of any nature, whether “consensual” or otherwise, with persons served, both during and outside of work hours, while employed with the Society.